yforest-osaka/mcr/README.md

 3. Use `uv` to install the dependencies and create a virtual environment:

     ```bash
-    uv venv
+    uv sync
     ```

-4. Activate the virtual environment:
+4. Build the Rust optimization engine (for FastTODD):

-    ```bash
-    source .venv/bin/activate
+Before activating the Python environment, compile the Rust-based optimizer (quantum-circuit-optimization):

+    ``` bash
+    cd quantum-circuit-optimization
+    cargo build -r
+    cd ..
     ```

-Now your environment is ready for running the benchmarks.
+Now your environment is ready for running all compiler benchmarks.

 ## Executing Compiler Benchmarks